Dennis "Cutty" Wise

 Dennis "Cutty" Wise is a fictional character inspired by real-life boxing trainer Calvin Ford on the HBO drama The Wire, played by actor Chad Coleman.
 Wise is a reformed criminal who sets up a boxing gym for neighborhood children.
-The name "Dennis Wise" was taken from an actual Baltimore contract killer who is serving a life sentence in prison.
+The name "Dennis Wise" was taken from an actual Baltimore contract killer was given a life sentence in prison, then was released in 2017 and has become an anti-violence advocate himself.
 The nickname "Cutty" originates from the character serving time in the Maryland State Penitentiary in Jessup, Maryland, which was nicknamed "The Cut".

 Biography

 Season three

 Cutty is known as a legendary soldier in Baltimore's drug trade and was finishing a fourteen-year prison sentence when Avon Barksdale and Wee-Bey Brice arrived in prison.
 Cutty is well respected by Avon and many others in his organization for the work he did before going to prison, including phoning the police from the scene of a daytime murder he had committed.
 Avon approaches Cutty with an offer of work shortly before his release.

 Barksdale lieutenant Shamrock gives him a homecoming gift of a package of narcotics.
 After observing a street dealer for a time, Cutty approaches him and offers to supply him for a cut of the profit.
 The dealer, Fruit, takes Cutty up on his offer but refuses to pay him when Cutty returns for the profits.
 Fruit then takes out a gun and threatens Cutty, leading him to back down.

 Cutty turns to work as a day laborer with a landscaping crew to get by.
 He tracks down his ex-girlfriend, Grace Sampson, to reconnect and finds her working as a schoolteacher.
 She puts him in touch with her church deacon to help him find work, but resists any other involvement.
 The deacon suggests that Cutty study to obtain his GED, but Cutty sees this as too difficult and, despite his initial hesitation, begins working with the Barksdale crew soon after his parole.

 His effectiveness and intelligence as an enforcer is shown on several occasions when working for Avon.
 He quickly earns the respect of Avon's primary enforcer Slim Charles, who throws a welcome home party for Cutty.
 He works with young soldiers Sapper and Gerard to track down a thief in the Barksdale organization, and his experience and intelligence enables them to quickly identify the culprit.
 Cutty is appalled when the younger soldiers almost kill the young dealer, believing a warning beating sufficient to modify his behavior but keep him fit to work for them.